 Tuesday is a the perfect day to try out a new restaurant but don’t worry, we’re not paying!

 Tuesday is a slow and anxious day in many eateries, so a quick “Yes, it really is me!” and a subtle mention of the size of your Twitter following should land you a right old beano on the house.

 Order freely.
 Take a doggie-bag.
 Kids are fed.

 It really is that easy.
 Another free day!

-Wednesday is my regular shooting day but don’t worry, there won’t be any feather-plucking or icky stuff involved in Chloe’s world.
+Wednesday is my regular shooting day but don’t worry, there won’t be any feather-plucking or icky stuff involved in Kirstie’s world.